braxtonj/pylogprim/README.md

 ```

 ## Dependencies: None
-Okay that's a white lie.
-If you use SimpleJSON Factory (recommended) install simplejson via `pip install -r requirements.txt`
+Okay, that's a white lie.

+If you use SimpleJSON Factory (recommended) install simplejson via
+`pip install -r requirements.txt`

+Also, if you use the LogDNA logger for dev, you will need to install logdna via
+`pip install logdna`

 ## API